 A safe autoblogging setup usually includes:

-• Rate limits: Cap imports per hour and per day, and throttle AI calls to avoid runaway costs.
+- Rate limits.
+Cap imports per hour and per day, and throttle AI calls so a bug doesn’t generate a four-figure bill overnight.

 WordPress offers cost-effectiveness as a publishing platform for content marketing, but safeguards like these help produce unique articles through automation combined with manual editing.